“Re-imaging Janitorial and Maintenance Services Since 2016" Neighborhood Concierge LLC is a full service janitorial…

 On occasion a few of our area councils will join together to present an update on topics that are relevant to all of them.
-This year, our Celebration Area Council, Four Corners Area Council, and Osceola Resort Area Council decided to make a strong return to in-person lunchtime presentations with a Joint Council Luncheon hosted at Disney’s Coronado Springs Resort on Friday, September 17.
+This year, our Celebration Area Council, Four Corners Area Council, and Hospitality and Tourism Council decided to make a strong return to in-person lunchtime presentations with a Joint Council Luncheon hosted at Disney’s Coronado Springs Resort on Friday, September 17.
 Presented by Walt Disney Parks & Resorts, the luncheon included updates on topics important to our tourism industry and region.

 The Four Corners Area Council kicked off the lunch with a presentation on the Four Corners, One Vision initiative.
 2021 4CAC Chairman Steve Silcock of Bardell Real Estate introduced Rafael Montalvo of The Consensus Center, who for the last four years has consulted with the 4CAC Board and a team of precisely assembled steering and technical committees to create and advance the One Vision initiative and bring unity to the Four Corners.
 These committees are each focused on one of three